DrFriendless/TradeMaximizerOz/README.md

 Instructions
 ------------

-See README-Original.txt for instructions for the original TradeMaximizer, however this version works slightly differently.
+See instructions.html for instructions for the original TradeMaximizer, however this version works slightly differently.

 * The application takes a parameter with the name of the wantlist input file,